Get ready: Summer travel season is here. And we're here to help you do it better this year.

 Not sure which to pick?
 Read our guide comparing TSA PreCheck vs Global Entry.

 Cutting through backed-up lines at the airport is worth its weight in gold these days.
-TSA PreCheck costs $78 while Global Entry will run you $100, and both memberships last for five years.
+TSA PreCheck costs $78 while Global Entry will run you up to $120 – and both memberships last for five years.
 But there's a simple way to get them for free.

 A growing number of credit cards offer a credit that will cover the cost of your application for either program.
-There are top-dollar premium travel cards like the Chase Sapphire Reserve® and the Platinum Card® from American Express, which also carry a host of other travel benefits.
-But even mid-tier cards like the Capital One Venture Rewards Credit Card or the United℠ Explorer Card will also cover the cost of applying for Global Entry or TSA PreCheck.
+There are top-dollar premium travel cards like the *chase sapphire reserve* and *amex platinum*, which also carry a host of other travel benefits.
+But even cheaper, mid-tier cards like the *capital one venture card* or the *united explorer* will also cover the cost of applying for Global Entry or TSA PreCheck.

 Want to take it next level?
-CLEAR Plus will let you cut to the front of the TSA PreCheck line, making your trip through airport security touchless and even faster.
-While I'm normally skeptical of CLEAR Plus's steep annual costs, there's no question it can come in handy.
+CLEAR® Plus will let you cut to the front of the TSA PreCheck line, making your trip through airport security touchless and sometimes (but not always) even faster.
+While I'm normally skeptical of CLEAR Plus's steep annual costs, there's no question it can come in handy at the right time.

-The Platinum Card from American Express now includes up to $189 annual credit to pay for CLEAR Plus membership.
+The Platinum Card from American Express now includes up to $199 annual credit to pay for CLEAR® Plus membership.

 Brush up on the differences between TSA PreCheck vs CLEAR Plus.